 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Installation Quickstart.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Installation Quickstart.

 This page is intended for administrators who are experienced with installing web server applications and are in a hurry to get up and running.
 Otherwise please see Installing Moodle.

 - You will need a working web server (e.g. Apache), a database (e.g. MySQL or PostgreSQL) and have PHP configured.

 - Moodle requires a number of PHP extensions.
 However, Moodle checks early in the installation process and you can fix the problem and re-start the install script if any are missing.

 - If you want Moodle to send email (you probably do) you need a working Sendmail (Unix/Linux) on your server or access to an SMTP mail server.

 You have two basic options:

 - Download your required version from http://moodle.org/downloads ...
 OR

 - Pull the code from the Git repository (recommended for developers and also makes upgrading very simple):